BoostGSoC18/astronomy/doc/tutorials/coordinate/motion.md

 * If you want to add motion stored in differential to a representation class for one instance of time then addition operator can be used
 * If you want to add motion stored in differential to a representation class for n instance of time then first multiply the differential by n and then add it to the representation.

+>**Note:** Only corresponding types of representation and differential can be added (in any spherical representation and differential should be in same degree or radian).
+But spherical_coslat_differential can be added to any spherical representation.

 required heade files to inclue all the differential classes:

 ```c++